lotabout/rpn-calculator/README.md

 ### 2021-01-12

-- Introduce Spring and replace SPI with Spring's autowire.
+- Introduce Spring and replace SPI with Spring's `@autowire`.
 - Realize that `Operator` is stateless.
 That means a single bean is enough, remove `OperatorReader`s.
 - Introduce wrapper class `Token` that wraps positions and `Operator` to be executed.
 - Make `Context` specific, because it's too complex and unnecessary to introduce generic.